deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Mm."
 Darcy nodded.

-"So either you were exaggerating, in which case that’s kind of a problem because anything could jump in and cloak and we’d be fucked... or you *weren’t*, in which case we have something that can hit a target at least as far out as the moon within a couple seconds of it arriving."
+"So either you were exaggerating, in which case that’s kind of a problem because anything could jump in and cloak and we’d be fucked...or you *weren’t*, in which case we have something that can hit a target at least as far out as the moon within a couple seconds of it arriving."

 Darcy ran a pensive tongue through the milk foam on her upper lip, clearly picking her words with care.